tbm/homepage/content/debian/kirkwood/sheevaplug/install.md

 <h2><a id = "starting">Starting the Installer</a></h2>

 First of all, you have to download the installer.
+Download the uImage and uInitrd files and store them either on a USB stick, MMC/SD card or a TFTP
+server:

+* DreamPlug: <a href =
+"ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/dreamplug/uImage">uImage</a>
+and <a href = "ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/dreamplug/uInitrd">uInitrd</a>
+* GuruPlug: <a href =
+"ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/guruplug/uImage">uImage</a>
+and <a href = "ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/guruplug/uInitrd">uInitrd</a>
-Download the <a href = "ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/sheevaplug/uImage">uImage</a>
+* SheevaPlug and SheevaPlug variants: <a href = "ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/sheevaplug/uImage">uImage</a>
 and <a href = "ftp://ftp.debian.org/debian/dists/stable/main/installer-armel/current/images/kirkwood/netboot/marvell/sheevaplug/uInitrd">uInitrd</a>
-and store them either on a USB stick, MMC/SD card or a TFTP server.

 Now connect the install medium (USB stick, SD card or eSATA disk) to your plug computer and connect a mini-USB connector in order to access the